 Yourcenar began work on the book in 1924, but did not complete it until 1951.
 Some books, she later remarked, should not be attempted until the writer has turned forty.

-Mark Patton's novels, Undreamed Shores and An Accidental King, are published by Crooked Cat Publications.
-They can be purchased from Amazon UK or Amazon USA.
+Mark Patton's novels, Undreamed Shores, An Accidental King and Omphalos, are published by Crooked Cat Publications, and can be purchased from Amazon UK or Amazon USA.